paycoreio/docs/docs/integration/callbacks.md

 If callback returns status code other then `200` it is assumed that the request delivery failed.
 Failed callback request are resent with increasing delay between each attempt:

--   The 1st retry will happen 15 minutes after the initial attempt,
+- the 1st retry will happen 1 minute after the initial attempt,
--   the 2nd retry will happen 30 minutes after the 1st retry,
+- the 2nd retry will happen 2 minutes after the 1st retry,
--   the 3rd retry will happen 1 hour after the 2nd retry,
+- the 3rd retry will happen 3 minutes after the 2nd retry,
--   the 4th retry will happen 6 hours after the 3rd retry,
+- the 4th retry will happen 4 minutes after the 3rd retry,
--   the 5th retry will happen 12 hours after the 4th retry,
+- the 5th retry will happen 5 minutes after the 4th retry,
--   and the 6th retry will happen 24 hours after the 5th retry...
+- the 6th retry will happen 6 minutes after the 5th retry,
+- and so on, up to 100 attempts or up to receiving `200` HTTP status code.

 !!! note
     You could resend a callback manually, if you wish to sync your data immediately.
 Go to  _Operation overview_  >  _Callbacks_.
 On the right side, you will have the option to select the callback and resend the same.

 ## Callback Handling

 Because HTTPS/SSL verifies the identity of the server you are making API calls to, you will always know that the updated information you are receiving is correct.

 If we sent object information in the Callback itself, you would have to verify the authenticity of the information via signed request, etc.

 ## Duplicate Handling